Christopher A. Wray: China

 In July 2020, Wray called People's Republic of China the "greatest long-term threat" to the United States.
 He said that "the FBI is now opening a new China-related counterintelligence case every 10 hours.
 Of the nearly 5,000 active counterintelligence cases currently under way across the country, almost half are related to China."
 Wray cited the Anthem medical data breach that exposed the personal information of more than 78 million people and the 2017 Equifax data breach that impacted more than 145 million Americans.
 Wray argued China was trying to become the world's only superpower, supplanting the United States.

-On October 28, 2020, the FBI Agents Association released a letter addressed to both Trump and Joe Biden requesting Wray remain Director of the FBI for the 10-year term.

-On December 2, 2020, a member of then-president-elect Biden's transition team announced that if Wray was not fired or removed from his position by President Trump, then he would remain as the Director of the FBI.

-On March 2, 2021, Wray gave testimony in Senate hearings about the extremism that led to the 2021 storming of the United States Capitol in which he condemned the attack on the U.S. Capitol and argued that it was a case of domestic terrorism.

 In February 2023, Wray appeared in an interview on Fox News endorsing the theory that the COVID-19 virus may have leaked from a laboratory in China.
-The endorsement comes after the United States Department of Energy and the Federal Bureau of Investigation both released statements saying that it was likely that the virus had come after a lab leak in China.
+The endorsement comes after the United States Department of Energy and the FBI both released statements saying that it was likely that the virus had come after a lab leak in China.
 The assessments were made with "low confidence" and "moderate confidence", respectively.